Week after week your baby grows in your belly, and you are getting ready for the arrival of that little miracle.

-Are you sitting comfortabely?
+Are you sitting comfortably?
 Take your time to watch these videos carefully.

-If you have any questions afterwards, you can of course contact our services by telephone.
+If you have any questions afterwards, you can of course contact our services by phone.

 We wish you a lot of viewing pleasure.

-Do we always have to wear a mask?
+Do I always have to wear a mask?

-During your stay, it is recommended that you wear a mouth mask if the safety distance of 1.5 meter cannot be guaranteed.
-If you leave your room, for example in the corridor or in another department of the Clinic, it is compulsory to wear a mouth mask.
+During your stay in the maternity ward it is recommended to wear a mouth mask during the care of mother and baby, as well as when you leave your room, for example in the corridor or in another department of the clinic.

 Can I be accompanied to the delivery room?

 When you are admitted to the delivery room, you may be accompanied by 2 people.
 Children under 18 years old are not admitted.
 If they have any symptoms of illness, these people will not be able to accompany you.